robotlegs/robotlegs-framework/src/robotlegs/bender/framework/lifecycle/readme.md

 For most developers, the only lifecycle you are interested in will be the context's lifecycle, which is created by the context itself.

-## States
+## Overview

-A lifecycle can be in one of the following settled states:
+A lifecycle can be in any of the following settled states:

 - `UNINITIALIZED`
 - `ACTIVE`